Skupina6/skupina6.github.io/_posts/2016-01-23-indigo-jekyll-theme copy.markdown

 headerImage: true
 projects: true
 hidden: true # don't count this post in blog pagination
-description: "Reads phone numbers from ads, adds them to Google contacts and links them to ad."
+description: "Reads phone numbers from listings and adds them to Google contacts and links them to online content"
 category: project
 author: matej
 externalLink: false
 ---

-When I was looking for an apartment, I found a lot of appropriate housings.
-The problem was that ads for those housings did not have all the details, so I had to call owners.
+The idea for this project came from the (long) process of looking for an apartment.
+Currently, there are multiple platforms for real-estate listings, but every one has its problems.

-The problem is that it becomes confusing when you have a large number of contacts.
-You dont know which number belongs to which housing owner.
+First problems is that the listings dont always include all of the details.
+In this case, user would need to call the contact mentioned in the listing to get all the information.
+With a large number of contacts, it becomes hard to keep track of all relations between contact and listings.

-So I was thinking about this problem, and I said: Wouldnt be cool if I alreads had those contacts and they were already linked with the ads?
-So the idea for this app was born.
+Initial project enabled listing notifications trough Discord.
+This allowed it to send metadata, links, images and phone numbers.
+Later version of the app added functionality to automatically add phone numbers (associated with listing) to users phone contacts (Google People app)

-This application does not have UI, it is a scheduled application.
-Developer defines url where the scraping wil commence (ad list), and selectors for apartment title, description, and phone number.
+This application does not have user interface, instead it is a scheduled application.
+User defines url where the app will get data for real-estate listings and selectors for real-estate title, description, and phone number.
 When run, application will scrape those parameters and add them in Google Contacts.

-This application was initially meant for [nepremicnine.net](https://www.nepremicnine.net/).
-However, the best thing is that this scraper can also be used for other things, like scraping car or phone advertisements (on a webpages like auto.net or bolha.com).
-You only need to change data selectors.
+While this application was originally meant for real-estates, it can also be used for other web apps, like car or phone selling websites.
+User only needs to change data selectors.

-**Techincal details**
+*Techincal details*

 Application is built using Python (Django), APScheduler and Google Python libary.